dbpedia/extraction-framework/DEBUG.md

 * The version control system Git
 * Java JDK 1.8 ( does not compile with JDK 1.11 )
 * Apache  Maven 3.3 or higher
+* Scala 2.11.4 (should only matter in an IDEA e.g. Intellij)

 ## FYI